-Our 85-bed Family Shelter Campus provides an emergency shelter stay with intensive supportive services to homeless families with dependent children, including single fathers and males over the age of 14.
+Our 85-bed family shelter campus provides emergency shelter with intensive supportive services to homeless families with dependent children, including single fathers and males over the age of 14.

-At the heart of our mission, you will find people.
-People who serve others in a pursuit of not only building a bridge toward greater self-reliance, but forging a road of hope beyond shelter.
-A road that leads out of homelessness and into a community that responds to the needs of others with empathy and compassion.
+At the heart of our mission, you will find people who serve others in a pursuit of not only building a bridge toward greater self-reliance, but forging a road of hope beyond shelter –a road that leads clients out of homelessness and into a community that responds to the needs of others with empathy and compassion.

 To see if you qualify, please call: 916.455.2160